Why RV Insurance Is Different from Auto Insurance

 Hurricane and Storm Damage

 Louisiana's hurricane season brings high winds, heavy rain, and the possibility of flooding.
 RVs are particularly vulnerable to wind damage because of their size and profile.
-Whether your RV is parked at home, stored in a facility, or at a campground along the Gulf Coast, make sure your comprehensive coverage includes named storm protection and review any separate wind or hurricane deductibles.
+Whether your RV is parked at home, stored in a facility, or at a campground along the Gulf Coast, make sure your policy includes named storm protection and review any separate wind or hurricane deductibles.

 Storage Flooding